 Truck accidents can be quite variable, depending on the circumstances.
 In one case, a negligent driver may fail to properly secure his cargo, thus leading to falling debris and serious injuries.
 In another case, a truck driver may be driving in a distracted manner or speeding, thus leading to a T-bone accident.
 The outcome of your case following a truck accident will depend on the specific circumstances of your accident.

-Let’s explore some of the most common types of truck accidents in Florida.
+Our semi truck accident lawyers in Florida explore some of the most common types of truck accidents.
 Consider the following.

 Side impact collisions, sometimes referred to as “T-Bone” collisions, can lead to particularly severe injuries, or even death, particularly in the truck accident context, where the impact forces are so significant.

 Impact forces must be absorbed and distributed across a given surface (or through dense or shock absorbent material) so as to minimize the damage caused.
 In a head-on collision, there is a substantial “crumple zone” that is designed to distribute the impact forces over a large area.
 In fact, auto manufacturers specifically design certain areas of the vehicle to buckle in a way that effectively absorbs the impact.